Dyson V11 Outsize Review

 How long will the Dyson V11 Outsize run?

-Dyson says the V11 Outsize has a 60-minute run time, extending to 120 minutes if you purchase the red variant (with two batteries).
+Dyson says the V11 Outsize has a 60-minute runtime, extending to 120 minutes with the red variant (two batteries).

 However, that number is somewhat underrated.
 I tested the run time by running the vacuum until the battery was empty, and here are the results.